cohoe/workstation/README.md

 * Static versions need centralized.
 Like plex :(
 * NVIDIA kernel modules.
 Packages are broken so this may be a manual thing.
 * CRD needs dotdile in homedir (https://support.google.com/chrome/answer/1649523?hl=en)
-* plymouth boot screen to solar

 ### System
-* Grub handling for EFI

 ### XFCE
 * Monitor never goes to sleep.
 Check DPMS through xfce-power?